If you’re anything like me, scaling your Facebook ads was on your mind as soon as you got your first conversion.

 Learning to rely on Facebook's Algorithm

-Facebook’s pixel and algorithm have gotten so good that once you have fired a significant amount of conversion events, it will have enough data to predict and find you more people like those past converters.
+Facebook’s pixel and algorithm have gotten so good that once you have fired a significant amount of conversion events (50 a week to be exact), it will have enough data to predict and find you more people like those past converters.

 That means that once you remove all targeting and go full broad, the algorithm will find you more of those people, regardless of age or gender.